PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-IQP circuits can also be constructed for continuous-variable systems.
+Analogous circuits can also be considered for continuous-variable systems :cite:`arrazola2017quantum`.

 :html:`<br>`